 The health, safety and well-being of Anderson University faculty, staff and students is the University’s top priority.

-Out of an abundance of caution, President Whitaker announced on March 11 the University is suspending all undergraduate seated and hybrid classes for the week beginning Monday, March 16, as a result of the ongoing spread of COVID-19 throughout the United States.
-Online classes already scheduled will continue as normal, including during the week of March 16.
+President Whitaker announced on March 11 the University is suspending all undergraduate seated and hybrid classes for the week beginning Monday, March 16, as a result of the ongoing spread of COVID-19 throughout the United States.

 The following FAQs have been designed to provide additional information regarding topics that may be of concern to students.
 It will be updated as needed.